 - 20 Photos

-- A massive, boiling fury of dust blots out the Texas sun in 1935.
-Apparently, this was a common occurrence back then.
-(Photo: National Weather Service/NOAA's National Weather Service Collection, Associated Press)
+- (Photo: National Weather Service/NOAA's National Weather Service Collection, Associated Press)

 The Great Drought of 2011/2010 is so bad that the federal government has declared Texas a natural-disaster zone.
 The press is reporting unnerving scenes: Without rain to wash them away, alkali deposits are encrusting power lines and causing blackouts; cattle herds are being decimated due to lack of feed.